ab604/learning-objects-review-2024-01-22/nicki-notes-2024-01-22.md

 ## Slides

-What's the difference between a database and a repository?
+What's the difference between a database and a repository?* *These are not a universally agreed definitions

 1. Repository: a location where data is stored and managed
 2. Database: a collection of structured information.
 3. Therefore a database can also be a repository, but a repository isn't necessarily a database.

+Structured means that data is organised in a way that machines can read it, such as using common identifiers across items.

+Unstructured means there is no formalised way to relate objects to one another even if they are related.

 What's the simplest way to create a database?

-1. Create a flat file database.
+1. Store your data flat files
 2. What's a flat file?
 4. And why not Excel?
 5. Make it tidy.